KwatME/Rela.jl/system/Molecule/Protein/Coagulation/Factor 7a.md

 # "

-Shorter half life than the other factors
+Shorter half life than the other factors.

 # /